Good morning to you Chapel Hill! Catch up on our news and events right here. Keep reading to stay in the know. ☕️️

 In today's newsletter:

-Also on today's calendar: Tiger CHill and 5 more events.
+Also on today's calendar: UP L!VE: Summer Concert Series and 6 more events.

 Show off your photography skills and the sights around town!
 Click here to submit your Photo of the Day to Patch AM!